Swiss pressure rises on Credit Suisse boss Dougan after U.S. deal

 Dougan, an Illinois native and one of only three global bank CEOs still in their jobs following the financial crisis, had previously endeared himself to Switzerland in his seven years as CEO of Credit Suisse with a low-key and hard-working style.

-An American investment banker who received an eye-watering 90 million Swiss franc ($100.90 million) payday five years ago, Dougan shuns overt displays of wealth, which plays well in Switzerland, where ostentation is frowned upon.
+An American investment banker who received an eye-watering 90 million Swiss franc (59.6 million pounds) payday five years ago, Dougan shuns overt displays of wealth, which plays well in Switzerland, where ostentation is frowned upon.

 Outside of work, where he regularly puts in 18 hour days, he is renowned for being boring.
 Dougan drives a Prius and is rarely seen sipping anything stronger than Coke Zero.